Website

 Full-page background

-Compress aggressively - blurring is acceptable
+Compress aggressively, blurring is acceptable

 Under 500 KB